Tennessee, Alabama and Georgia Railway

 Nearly all remnants of the line south of Kensington point are gone, except for the Pigeon Mountain Tunnel just south of Kensington and the piers of the Yellow Creek Bridge near Leesburg, Alabama, on Lake Weiss.
 The steel bridge that crossed Yellow Creek now rests at the former location of the Gadsden terminal.
 The company still exists as a subsidiary of Norfolk Southern.
+Norfolk Southern has dedicated a Heritage unit to the TA&G, GE AC44C6M #4851 in November of 2024.